webix-hub/docs/data/desktop/undo.md

 As a parameter the method takes the id of an item.

-- api/undo_ignoreundo.md - ignores the undo history track.
+- api/undo_ignoreundo.md - calls a function that will be ignored in the undo history track.
 The method is useful if you want the applied changes not to be reverted by the undo() method in future.

 ~~~js
 $$("mylist").ignoreUndo(function(){